 The turn brought in the most shocking card as Gus Hansen hit quads with another 5♠.
-The Dane bet $24,000 to receive a call from Daniel who clearly slow-played his full house.
+The Dane bet $24,000 to receive a call from Daniel, who slow-played his full house.
 Little did he know that he had just one out on the river (the remaining six in the deck).

 7. Aces Versus Kings for $697,100

 Daniel just called, but Tom went all-in for $328,000.
-Although in theory, you can fold kings in such a situation, Antonio knew it was Tom Dwan.
+Although, in theory, you can fold kings in such a situation, Antonio knew it was Tom Dwan.
 Against him, you can never fold kings pre-flop.
 Unfortunately for the Spaniard, he made the call.
 Daniel, expectedly, folded his queens.

 6. Luck Switches Back and Forth in a Shocking 743,500 Pot

-He was re-raised to $14,000 by Gold who held kings in his hand.
+He was re-raised to $14,000 by Gold, who held kings in his hand.
 Antonius called.
-The flop 3♠Q♦10♥ brought a gut-shot straight draw for Patrik who needed a king not knowing that his opponents had two kings in his hand.
+The flop 3♠Q♦10♥ brought a gut-shot straight draw for Patrik, who needed a king, not knowing that his opponents had two kings in his hand.
 There was just one left in the deck.

-Gold bet an over-pair $15,000, but Patrik called in hope of snatching that one remaining king.
-You don’t have to guess, it came on the very turn, giving super-strong trips to Jamie and a Broadway straight to Patrik.
+Gold bet an over-pair $15,000, but Patrik called in the hope of snatching that one remaining king.
+You don’t have to guess; it came on the very turn, giving super-strong trips to Jamie and a Broadway straight to Patrik.
 Antonius lifted the pot to a whopping $106,000 with a strong $45,000 bet.